dancmj/dancmj.github.io/about.md

 ---
 layout: page
 title: About me
 ---

-This is a static page.
-It could be an 'about page' if you'd like.
+Hi, this part of the website is still on construction.
+Please come back later!